The early 1990s were a halcyon and transitional time for artists in Australia.

 James Barrett (Stockholm, Sweden)

-James is a poet, installation and performance artist, musician and academic.
-His creative work examines space as a narrative medium realized through ritual.
+James is a poet, installation and performance artist, musician and teacher.
+His creative work examines space as a narrative medium realised through ritual.
 Audio and digital connectivity (wireless, RFID, QR codes, Blue Tooth, mobile phones) are central to his artistic practice.
-James has created instillations in online virtual worlds, augmented reality projects and mixed media works in urban space and online in Germany, Sweden, Israel, Argentina, Australia and France.
+James has created installations in online virtual worlds, augmented reality projects and mixed media works in urban space and online and made music/sound in Germany, Sweden, Israel, Argentina, Australia and France.
 He has appeared on radio and television in Singapore, the UK, Australia and Sweden.

 Edwina Blush (Tasmania, Australia)